xemasiv/fugitive/ARCHITECTURE.md

 * This project pretty much revolves around solutions with trade-offs.
 Point being, we try to tweak and bend the trade-offs as much as we can to further deliver a better user experience - specifically, a faster loading of resources.

-#### Solution # 1: Verify peer-provided resource with server-provided hash
+#### Solution # 1: Verify peer-provided resources with server-provided hashes

 * To quote Bitcoin's Satoshi Nakamoto, "What is needed is a.. ..system based on cryptographic proof instead of trust,.."
 * Our clients should not trust resources provided by our peers on face value.
 Just because peer `Alice` claims she has `xyz.jpg`, it doesn't mean the file she sent is the actual file we were expecting.
 This leads us to requiring ourselves to verify the things we receive with our server.
-* Ideally, we can easily do this by including the `hash` of every referenced resource we receive from our server, and just using this `hash` to verify such authenticity when such resources are loaded from our peers.
+* We can easily do this by including the `hash` of every referenced resource we receive from our server, and just using this `hash` to verify such authenticity when such resources are loaded from our peers.

 ###### Figure 2: Hash inclusion on server-provided resource links